surfly/docs/tutorial/chapter1.md

 ![website](https://raw.githubusercontent.com/MathildeJ/Fantasy_Bakes/master/static/s1.png)

-As you can see, it is a standard website with different pages and possible actions.
+As you can see, it's a standard website with different pages and possible actions.
 We are now going to integrate Surfly into our website, selecting the aspects of Surfly's functionality that best suit our needs.